 Procedure for Student Complaints Concerning the Program of Legal Education

-UC Davis School of Law is accredited by the American Bar Association.
+UC Davis School of Law is approved by the American Bar Association (Council of the ABA Section of Legal Education and Admissions to the Bar of the American Bar Association, 321 North Clark Street, Chicago, IL 60654, 312-988-6738).
 The ABA Standards for the Approval of Law Schools can be accessed on the American Bar Association’s website.

 Any student who alleges that a significant problem directly implicates the School of Law’s program of legal education and its compliance with the ABA’s Accreditation Standards should submit a complaint in writing to either the School of Law’s Associate Dean for Academic Affairs or the Senior Assistant Dean for Student Affairs.
 The complaint must describe in detail the behavior, program, process, or other matter that is the subject of the complaint, and should explain how the matter implicates the School of Law’s program of legal education and its compliance with specific, identified ABA Standard(s).
 The signed written statement must include the student’s contact information that can be used for further communication about the complaint, including the student’s name, the student’s official UC Davis e-mail address, a street address and a telephone number.